AI, progress & app workflow

 What to do next

-For "Why privacy-first tracking needs human judgment in the loop", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "Why privacy-first tracking needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why privacy-first tracking needs human judgment in the loop" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Human judgment: privacy first tracking", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Human judgment: privacy first tracking" when you want app support for that action.
+The useful signal for "Human judgment: privacy first tracking" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary